-A little video I thought you may find useful on using a color wheel for beading designs, this may help as well with you thought process.
+A little video we thought you may find helpful on using a color wheel for beading designs and helping with your thought process.

 Designing jewelry based on a special occasion or event on your calendar can also play in this game of designing jewelry.

 How much jewelry do you wear on a regular basis?

 Does it depend on an event?

 What type of occasions do you attend that lends itself to wear jewelry; church, work, sports events, plays, the movies, dinner out or just every day?

 What about when you are physically active?
 Do you wear jewelry working out in the yard, doing your laundry, exercising, swimming or maybe playing sports?